jmerali3/Ocean_Flow/README.md

 A definite improvement!
 </p>
-However, these are actually pretty terrible models.
-The first is definitely overfitting the data and would be quite inflexible, and the second one is much too noisy.
+However, these are terrible models.
+The first overfits the data, and the second one is noisy.
 We need to optimize the hyperparameters to get a best-fit model, but first we need to look more closely at how they impact the covariance matrix.
 </p>

 ### Step 7 - Visualizing Kernels as Covariance Matrices

 The covariance matrix is the multivariate extension to the variance specified in a typical Gaussian distribution.
-Kernels are essentially a similarity metric and are therefore typically used as covariance matrices in machine learning (gross over-simplification - a lot of mathematical proof behind this).
+Kernels are essentially a similarity metric and are therefore used as covariance matrices in machine learning (gross over-simplification - a lot of mathematical proof behind this).

 The kernel function will input an Nx1 matrix and return a symmetric, semi-definite NxN matrix and with each *(i, j)* entry equal to the covariance between points *(i, j)*.
-For cross-covariance, the input is an Nx1 and Mx1 matrix that returns a triangular NxM covariance matrix.
+For cross-covariance, the inputs are an Nx1 and an Mx1 matrix and the output is an NxM covariance matrix.

 In this particular model, I chose to use a [radial basis function kernel](https://github.com/jmerali3/Ocean_Flow/blob/841ab6ee56a8293ac6b4aa72879ae368686fe1c4/OceanFlow_utils.py#L86), which has two hyperparameters.
 The l<sup>2</sup> or length scale term indicates how fast the covariance decays as a function of the squared distance between the points, and σ<sup>2</sup> determines the variance at the diagonals.
 This is visualized below in the grid of heatmaps, which shows a N=10 kernel with varying hyperparameters.